Add client-side validation to EXT:form

 To be able to use EXT:form just as it is, a JS validation is required

-#3 Updated by Bjoern Jacob over 1 year ago
+#3 Updated by Bjoern Jacob about 2 years ago

 - Status changed from New to Needs Feedback